atlassian-archive/dataschool/dataschool/_chapters/data-governance/single-source-of-truth.md

 <tr style="font-family: Open Sans; font-weight: 200;">
 <td>Attempt to eliminate NULLs</td>
 <td>
 NULL values have unexpected consequences in SQL (is "string" <> NULL?).
-It's best to remove all nulls with values.
+It's best to replace all nulls with values.
 Some examples:
 <ul>
 <br><li>Change all NULL values in the first_name column to the string Blank.</li>
 <br><li>